lhernandez5/Bamazon/README.md

 <h2>Customer View:</h2>
 <span>Running the Node application called bamazonCustomer.js will: </span>
 Prompt users with two messages:
-*The first should ask them the ID of the product they would like to buy.
+<li>The first should ask them the ID of the product they would like to buy.</li>
-*The second message should ask how many units of the product they would like to buy.
+<li>The second message should ask how many units of the product they would like to buy.</li>
-*The total will be displayed and notifies the user that their purchase was successful.
+<li>The total will be displayed and notifies the user that their purchase was successful.</li>
 <br>
 <img width="638" alt="bamazoncustomer_buy_items" src="https://user-images.githubusercontent.com/22462010/42485332-30c9d5c0-83c5-11e8-8529-d1d06c8e8fbc.png">
 <br>